Dakigaeri ValleyDakigaeri Keikoku

-*Please note that the trail is closed due to snow from late November to late April each year.
+*Please note that the trail is usually closed from late November to late April due to snow.

 - *Closed during winter season (from late November to mid April)